 The ICPSR Summer Program offers courses in multiple locations throughout the United States and Canada.
-Our first and second Summer Sessions take place on the University of Michigan campus in Ann Arbor, Michigan.
-Additionally, the Summer Program organizes many 3- to 5-day workshops, which are separately held in Ann Arbor, Montreal (QC), Chapel Hill (NC), Amherst (MA), Boulder (CO), and Berkeley (CA).
-For a full list of courses and their locations, please view our 2015 Schedule.
+Our First and Second Summer Sessions take place on the University of Michigan campus in Ann Arbor, Michigan.
+Our 3- to 5-day workshops take place in Ann Arbor and other locations TBA.

 The following information is for participants who will attend ICPSR Summer Program courses held in Ann Arbor.
-For those participants who will attend a 3- to 5-day workshop outside of Ann Arbor, we will send you visitor information along with your registration confirmation.
-If you need advance logistical information for these off-site workshops, feel free to contact us.
+For participants in a 3- to 5-day workshop outside of Ann Arbor, you will receive visitor and travel information after completing payment for your workshop.
+If you need advance logistical information for an off-site workshop, feel free to contact us.

-All four-week courses in the first and second Summer Sessions take place in University of Michigan classrooms on the Central Campus in downtown Ann Arbor.
-These classrooms are all a short 2 to 4 blocks from the Summer Program headquarters in the Helen Newberry Building.
+All four-week courses in the First and Second Summer Sessions take place in classrooms on the University of Michigan central campus in downtown Ann Arbor.

-The ICPSR Summer Program administrative office is also housed on campus.
-From May to August, we are located in the Helen Newberry Building at 432 S. State Street, Ann Arbor, MI 48109-1329.
-The Newberry Building is outfitted with two computer labs, study areas, a library, and offices for our instructors and staff.
-All computers in our labs run Microsoft operating systems and software providing access to course software, datasets, and instructional materials.
+From June through August, the ICPSR Summer Program administrative office is located on campus in the Helen Newberry Residence at 432 S. State Street, which is within walking distance (2-4 blocks) of all Summer Program classes.
+The Newberry Building is outfitted with computer labs, study areas, a library, and offices for our instructors and staff.
+All computers in our labs run Microsoft operating systems and provide access to course software, datasets, and instructional materials.

 Life and Lodging in Ann Arbor

-Summer Program participants are responsible for their room and board.
+Summer Program participants in our four-week sessions and our short workshops are responsible for their room and board.

-- Lodging suggestions for participants in a 3- to 5-day workshop.
+- View our lodging suggestions for participants in a Three- to Five-day Workshop.

 International participants traveling to the United States to attend the Summer Program should review the International Participants page for clarification about visas and other required travel documentation.